 3. Eucalyptus Essential Oil

-Eucalyptus essential oil is antifungal, antibacterial, and cooling, which helps in reducing the throbbing of athlete's foot.
-It calms irritation and itch and helps in the removal of fungal growth.
-Eucalyptus essential oil is also known to enhance circulation and circulation helps in healing and repairing the skin.
+Eucalyptus essential oil is antifungal, antibacterial, and cooling; thus, it can help in alleviating the throbbing of the athlete's foot.
+It soothes irritation and itch and aids in the elimination of fungus.
+Eucalyptus essential oil is also known to enhance circulation, which helps in healing and repairing the skin.

-It is also widely used in foot sprays and soaks, and it leaves the feet fresh and clean, as well as helps maintain moisture, which is an important element in preventing fungal infections.
+It is also commonly applied in foot sprays and soaks, and it leaves feet fresh and clean, and maintains moisture, which is a crucial factor in preventing foot fungus.

 4. Peppermint Essential Oil

-Peppermint essential oil is also a cooling and soothing oil, which is useful in relieving itching, burning, and discomfort of athlete's foot.
-It contains antifungal and antibacterial properties, which prevent fungi and make the feet fresh.
+The essential oils also come in the form of peppermint, a cooling and calming oil, which can be applied to reduce the itch-burning and discomfort of athlete’s foot.
+It has antifungal and antibacterial properties and prevents fungi, keeping the feet fresh.

 5. Clove Essential Oil

-Eugenol is a compound that contains antifungal, antibacterial, and pain-relieving properties, which are rich in clove essential oil.
-It is useful in the treatment of fungi as well as pain relief and swelling.
 Clove essential oil particularly comes in handy in case of broken or sore skin resulting in athlete's feet.
-It is intense, and therefore it should be diluted accordingly.
+It is strong, and as such, should be diluted as well.
 It is used appropriately to promote quicker recovery and secondary infection prevention.

 6. Lavender Essential Oil